politics-uncensored/politics-uncensored.github.io/_pages/channel-guidelines.md

 1. Bots of any type or utility not authorized by channel staff are not permitted.
 2. Wallet is a Doge Wallet bot.
 For more information please `/msg Wallet help`.
+3. GunsRGood is our bot to hunt or befriend ducks.
-3. Dr. Jekyll is the channel digital assistant.
+4. Dr. Jekyll is the channel digital assistant.
-4. layer-3ight is a text substitution bot.
+5. layer-3ight is a text substitution bot.
-5. Abuse of any channel bot is not tolerated.
+6. Abuse of any channel bot is not tolerated.

 ### Wallet